|

 Colombia Fact Sheet |

 The idea that a baby bird which has been touched by a human will be rejected by its mother is a myth.
 New Caledonian Crows make and use a wide variety of their own tools and can also distinguish between humans based on their facial features.
 Ostrich eggs are the largest in the world, larger even than some dinosaur eggs, and are tough enough to support weights over 300 pounds.
+Wild turkeys can run between 25 and 55 miles per hour and are one of the most difficult animals to hunt.

 Related pages: